codingcatgirl/choo/docs/transit/models.rst

         Walk speed assumed for this trip as a string. (``slow``, ``normal`` or ``fast``)

-    The following attributes are dynamic but *can* be overwritten.
+    The following attributes are dynamic but *can* also be overwritten.

     Overwriting them does not overwrite the original and only affects this object.
 This can be used to describe a unknown trip to use as an argument for trip searching.

-    To unoverwrite an attribute, just delete it.
+    To reset an overwritten value, just delete it.

     .. attribute:: origin